seanjams/OAuthTutorial/README.md

 ## About

 In this tutorial, we will build the simplest possible Node/Express web app that lets users log in with their Google accounts and persist their session to the browser.
 Many tutorials on the topic can be very comprehensive and focused on implementing OAuth with large frameworks on the frontend and ORM's on the backend.
 Not this one.
-Our goal will be to have it up and running in 30 min, in a form that's easily altered to fit any Node backend.
+Our goal will be to have it up and running in 30 min, in a form that's easily adaptable to fit any Node backend.

 ## Phase 0